Photonic crystals may allow to control the spontaneous emission

 periodic arrays of ellipsoidal particles.
 The role of multipole

-interactions is assessed.
+interactions was assessed.
 A brief comparison with experimental results

 Having in mind an application for the construction of